Current at June 2023

 When families separate within that structure, the wife may find it difficult to obtain employment and remain the primary carer of the children.
 Many consider returning to their country of origin.

-A primary motivation for Asian Australian parents to return to their country of origin is often having very little or no family support locally.
+A primary motivation for foreign-born parents to return to their country of origin is often having very little or no family support locally.
 Relocating allows them to return home or be closer to family members.
 There may also be an opportunity to gain meaningful employment (which tends to be particularly relevant for the parent who has limited English skills or non-recognised qualifications) and a chance for the child to strengthen their cultural heritage.

 Relocation is a particularly difficult subject for the Family Court.